mike-harley1/Sprint-Challenge-React-Wars/Answers.md

 1. What does it mean to think in react?

-Breaking the design down into component and planning before you write anu code.
+Breaking the design down into component and planning before you write any code.

 1. Describe state.

-State is the current status.
+State is the current status the data.

-1. Describe props.
+1. Describe props

-Properties
+Sharing data between components

 1. What are side effects, and how do you sync effects in a React component to state or prop changes?